AlexRudd/dockopscenter/README.md

 [Highly configurable dockerized DataStax OpsCenter](https://hub.docker.com/r/alexrudd/dockopscenter/)

 ## Description
-**Current OpsCenter Version: 5.2.2**
+**Current OpsCenter Version: 5.2.3**

 Configure DataStax OpsCenter with custom directive overrides or by specifying the location of an alternate config file.

 A full list of configuration options are available from the [DataStax website.](https://docs.datastax.com/en/opscenter/5.1/opsc/configure/opscConfigProps_r.html)

+Built on top of alpine linux docker image version 3.3

 ## Issues

-* Fails at "Determining ssh fingerprints of new instances." if deploying into a subnet which doesnt assign public IPs (only private).
-This is confirmed to be a bug in OpsCenter that is to be fixed in the next release.
+* Fails at "Determining ssh fingerprints of new instances." if deploying into a subnet which doesnt assign public IPs (only private). **This is confirmed to be a bug in OpsCenter that is to be fixed in the next release.**
 ```
 INFO: Node cfdev-0 is now running.
 INFO: Ips for cfdev-0 are: None (public), 10.0.30.82 (private)